Liam-Ralph/pwrstat-gui/README.md

 <br/>

 ## Operating System Support

-This project is confirmed to work on Ubuntu 24.04 and Linux Mint 22.1, and is assumed to work on any Debian-based operating system.
+This project is confirmed to be compatible with:
+ - Ubuntu 24.04.3
+ - Ubuntu 25.04
+ - Linux Mint 22.1
+ - Debian 13

+Compatibility is assumed for all debian-based distros.